gowtamyreddy/NLP/README.md

 ## **Introduction**
 Language modeling is an important task in **Natural Language Processing (NLP)**, and one powerful approach to this is using **Recurrent Neural Networks (RNNs)**.

-This project focuses on **predicting the next word** in a sentence using an **RNN-based text generation model**.
+This project focuses on **predicting the next few sentences in a Paragraph** using an **RNN-based text generation model**.
 Given a sequence of words as input, the model learns from patterns in a dataset and tries to generate the most probable next word.

 The model is trained on text data from **Harry Potter and the Sorcerer’s Stone**, allowing it to learn language structures and generate meaningful text.